-The time to prepare for a hurricane is well before the start of hurricane season, which begins June 1, 2016 and continues through Nov.
-30, 2016.
+The time to prepare for a hurricane is well before the start of hurricane season, which begins June 1, 2017 and continues through Nov.
+30, 2017.
+Forecasters at NOAA’s Climate Prediction Center say the Atlantic could see another above-normal hurricane season this year.
 Not only do the strong winds associated with hurricanes can cause severe damage but hurricanes can also result in storm surges, floods and tornadoes.

 Here are several steps you can take to keep yourself and your loved ones safe this hurricane season.